CEA-MetroCarac/fitspy/paper/paper.md

 * **Simple GUI**: `Fitspy` has been designed to be as intuitive and simple to use as possible (subjective criterion).

-To the author's knowledge, although many open-source softwares are much more advanced in certain aspects mentioned, none of them seem to encompass all the functionalities described above.
+To the author's knowledge, although other open-source software packages are much more advanced in certain aspects mentioned, none of them seem to encompass all the functionalities described above.
 Therefore, the features of `Fitspy` make it an ideal tool for quickly fitting a few spectra through its GUI or for fitting several thousand of spectra (or more) by Python batches, as can occur in the context of large-scale parametric studies [@wafer].

 # `Fitspy` workflow short description